-How to Prepare: Combine the stand oil and dammar varnish in a bottle, tightly cap it and shake the contents vigorously.
+How to Prepare: Combine the bodied oil and dammar varnish in a bottle, tightly cap it and shake the contents vigorously.
 With the casein paint and dry pigments work up your colors on a palette or in a dish.
 Use a palette knife to grind each dry pigment to a stiff paste with the casein.
 Drop by drop, add the oil and dammar mixture to the casein paint.
-If necessary, add a little ammonium carbonate to ensure that the oil-resin and casein combine properly.
+If necessary, add a little borax in solution to ensure that the oil-resin and casein combine properly.
 You can dilute this emulsion with water.

 How to Use: Apply this emulsion directly to a gesso panel.
 You can vary this recipe by adding a greater percentage of oil-resin (up to two times the amount) for greater flexibility and slower drying time.
 This quick–drying paint will set up in 10 minutes or less and must be used while fresh.

 Gum arabic, gum tragacanth, cherry tree gum and dextrin can be used as the basis of gum tempera and emulsions.

 Water-soluble gums are a major constituent of watercolor paints because they are easy to make, non-toxic and quick drying.
 Gum arabic is none of the most commonly used.